MinaProtocol/mina/frontend/website/docs/getting-started.md

 This section will walk you through the requirements needed to run a Coda protocol node on your local machine and connect to the network.

+Join the Coda server on Discord (link: http://bit.ly/CodaDiscord) to connect with the community, get support, and learn about how you can participate in weekly challenges for Testnet Points\*.

+!!! note
+    Testnet Points are designed solely to track contributions to the Testnet and Testnet Points have no cash or other monetary value.
+Testnet Points are not transferable and are not redeemable or exchangeable for any cryptocurrency or digital assets.
+We may at any time amend or eliminate Testnet Points.)

 !!! note
     Last updated for release v0.0.1